c-m-w/Paladin-Extensions/README.md

 # Paladin Extensions
-- Extension software developed by Jeremy, Cole, and John.
+- Extension software developed by Jeremy and Cole.

 ## PX Framework Functionality
 Fully featured framework for all PX projects, with a wide variety of functionality such as